Diocese of Lucera–Troia: Lucera

 Local tradition traces the origin of the bishopric of Lucera to the third century and Saint Bassus.
 Two other imaginary bishops, Johannes and Marcus, first appear in a martyrology written in the 11th or 12th century, whose authority is usually rejected.

 Pope Gelasius I (492–496) wrote to two local bishops, complaining about the attack on the Monastery in Fundo Luciano in the territory of the diocese of Lucera led by two priests of the diocese of Lucera, and orders the bishops to advise the (unnamed) bishop of Lucera to go to the monastery to ensure that attacks against the clergy should not take place.
-The first historically certain bishop is Marcus (c.
-743).